FREQUENTLY ASKED QUESTIONS

 You will receive your Orientation group information in our brochure mailed to your home in August.
 Your Orientation Counselor will be contacting you soon!

-The New Student Orientation program for the Class of 2025 begins Wednesday, August 18 (Move-In Day), with Orientation running from Thursday, August 19 through Sunday, August 22.
+New Student Orientation for the Class of 2026 begins Friday, August 19 (Move-In Day), with Orientation running from Saturday, August 20, through Tuesday, August 23, 2022.

 Yes!
 Students needing to ship their belongings to campus may do so in early August.
 Specific mailing instructions will be posted in July.